Z16Z4/auto-gpu-passthrough/README.md

 # auto gpu passthrough

 ## What this program does?
-This program will perform a automatic gpu passthrough on arch systems
+This program will perform a automatic gpu passthrough on arch systems.

 ## How does it work? auto-mode
 It works by utilising two scripts.
 The first scripts (auto mode) will add a script as a hook within the kernel configuration (mkinitcpio.conf) so that any additional GPU's on the system will be used.
 THis excludes the current GPU that is being used for the main system.